0xbinder/0xbinder.github.io/content/posts/2024-01-05-buffer-overflow.md

 Finding cyclic pattern of 8 bytes: b'daaaaaaa' (hex: 0x6461616161616161) Found at offset 24
 ```
-We get 24.
-We will put 24 random chacters before overwriting the return address.
+We will put 24 random characters before overwriting the return address.
 Let's create a python script to automate this
 ```python
 from pwn import *